-2. Add the CI attribute to the UCMDB class model.

-See "How to Add the CI Attribute to the UCMDB Class Model" on the next page.

-3. Add the CI attribute to the query layout.

-See "How to Add a CI Attribute to the Query Layout" on page 143.

-Add a web service field for the Service Manager CI type.
-See "How to Add a Web Service Field for the Service Manager CI Type" on page 145.

-5. Map the CI attribute to the Service Manager web service field.
+- Add the CI attribute to the UCMDB class model.
+See "How to Add the CI Attribute to the UCMDB Class Model" below. - Add the CI attribute to the query layout.
+See "How to Add a CI Attribute to the Query Layout" on page 170. - Add a web service field for the Service Manager CI type.
+See "How to Add a Web Service Field for the Service Manager CI Type" on page 171. - 5.
+Map the CI attribute to the Service Manager web service field.

-See "How to Map the CI Attribute to a Service Manager Web Service Field" on page 153.
+See "How to Map the CI Attribute to a Service Manager Web Service Field" on page 180.